jamesec/jamesec.github.io/o/customized_email.md

 Get your own domain from [Porkbun](https://porkbun.com/) or [Namecheap](https://namecheap.com/).

-Get a `Tuta Mail` account through [my referal link](https://app.tuta.com/signup?ref=VTBEVVg3WnU), if you're ok with it.
+Get a `Tuta Mail` account through [my referal link](https://app.tuta.com/signup?ref=VTBEVVg3WnU), if you’re ok with it.

 You can register for a free account first, then upgrade to paid plan at a later time.